 The funding norms emphasise the importance of concentrating public funds on training that is not being adequately financed by the private sector, and this would to a large extent be training for the historically disadvantaged.
-Colleges are required to incorporate targets relating to race, gender and special needs representativity within the three-year strategic plans that they draw up in collaboration with PEDs.
-A bursary provided by the state will enable poorer (but academically capable) students to pay college fees.
+Colleges are required to incorporate targets relating to race, gender and special needs representativity within the three-year strategic plans that they draw up in collaboration with the Department of Higher Education and Training (DHET) [PED].

-The size of the FET College sector
+The size of the [FET] TVET College sector

-By international standards, the size of the FET College sector is too small for the size and level of development of our economy.
-The 15 to 19 age cohort, which should comprise an important target for this sector, has a mere 2% enrolment rate in technical and vocational further education and training.
+By international standards, the size of the [FET] Technical and Vocational Education and Training (TVET) College sector is too small for the size and level of development of our economy.
+The 15 to 19 age cohort, which should comprise an important target for this sector, has a mere 2% enrolment rate in technical and vocational [further] education and training.
 Industrialised countries have over 6% of the youth cohort in vocational education and so it can be argued that the college sector should increase fivefold.